lignumsystem/LignumForest/GENERAL_DESCRIPTION.md

 links to required libraries and their documentations in The LIGNUM System.
 <br> <br>

-Run the program without command line options <CODE> ./lig-forest </CODE> to see this
+Run the program without command line options <CODE> ./lig-forest </CODE> to see usage below.
+See also GrowthLoop::usage().

     ./lig-forest -iter <value>  -metafile <file>  -voxelspace <file>
     [-numParts <parts>]  [-treeDist <dist>] [-hw <hw_start>] [-viz]